People and Place is Footwork’s programme of support for community innovators, to turn bold ideas into long-term change for their neighbourhoods.

 Why?

-Around the country, community innovators (or ‘Community Asset Developers’ / CADs) play a vital role in locally-led neighbourhood transformation, making places more socially just and ecologically safe.
+Around the country, community innovators (or ‘Community Asset Developers’ / CADs) play a vital role in locally-led neighbourhood transformation, making places more socially just and ecologically resilient.

 Yet, from the start of their journey, they face systemic barriers in accessing and stewarding buildings and land.
 They’re often isolated, undervalued and undersupported, without the resources, strategic tools, mentorship and visibility they need to bring their ideas to life – and to sustain and scale their impact.